mdubinko/humID/README.md

 So we can't rely on a global lookup table.

-Instead, it uses a deliberately-simple hash function. *Any* sequence of UTF-8 bytes can be hashed down to 24 bits.
+Instead, it uses a deliberately-simple hash function. *Any* sequence of UTF-8 bytes can be hashed down to 32 bits.
+There's even a well-known CRC32 algorithm (as used in ZIP files) with implementations in Python in many other languages.
-To make it useful, I can provide a default lookup table (by feeding *lots* of words into the hash and keeping a reverse lookup table, then weeding it down to the most pronounceable entry for each of the 16 million keys.)

-TODO: this paragraph is 16-bit-specific.
-Rework.
-So suppose an existing identifier included "superhero" (representing binary data 0x388D) but for one of the reasons given above, that word had to be removed.
-An equivalent is "sublimely" representing the same bits.
-Completely interchangable.
-All an implementation needs to translate words to data is to implement the hash function.

-The hash function is CRC32 (as used in the ZIP format), discarding from the final answer all but the lowest 24 bits.
-This is well known, well-supported, and simple to implement.
-Most programming langauges already have it in a library.

-Python implementation

-import binascii
+Let's do this.
+For every integer in the 32-bit space, let's find a conveniently short 'word'.

+Translating from word -> int is simply running CRC32.
+Translating from int -> word is trickier.
+We need a huge lookup table.

+In this initial implementation, words use only [a-z].
+Identifiers longer than 32 bits can string together multiple words with spaces or other separator characters.

 def word_hash(s):
     crc = binascii.crc32(bytes(s, 'utf-8'))
     return crc & 0xffffff

-= The Default Dictionary =

-The default dictionary has the following characteristics:
-1) It uses only the characters [a-z].
-No digits, capital letters, whitespace, or punctuation.
-2) It's based on /usr/share/dict/words plus some randomly-generated pseudowords and word-like prefixes and suffixes.
-3) A bit of manual tweaking to make it better and more readable

 If you want to make your own dictionary, go for it.
 It could use CJK langauges, or emoji, or nothing but offensive words.
 Knock yourself out.

-= Specific Use Cases =

-Since the default dictionary avoids punctuation, it makes possible some common cases.

-TODO: IPv4 address: You can use a dot to separate two words, each of which represents two octets.
-192.168.0.1 -> udusk.gymnasium
+Just maybe this would be the basis for a decent password generator.

+TODO: Examples

+IPv4 address:
-1.1.1.1 -> aft.aft
+  * 127.0.0.1 ->
-Google 172.217.6.78 -> reversication.oast

-TODO: GUID: You can use - to separate eight words, for a total of 128 bits.
+GUID:
   (hang on, let me generate a fresh GUID)
-799f b281 9792 4eaf a483 de8d cfc7 bf6b -> trouca-coastwise-udens-howl-quino-ymq-complacent-kovil
+  * 799f b281 9792 4eaf a483 de8d cfc7 bf6b ->

 (hmm.
 This might be a good password generator too)

-TODO: IPv6 address: You can use : to separate eight words.
+IPv6 address:
-As with numeric IPv6 addresses, you can use :: to replace long strings of 0s.
-Otherwise, it's almost the same as GUID representation.

 Latitude/Longitude

-By mapping Latitude 0-360 -> 0-16 million and Latitude from +/- 90 -> 0-65535
+By mapping Latitude 0-360 -> bottom 16-bits and Latitude from +/- 90 -> top 16-bits
-you can represent a small patch of the Earth's surface with two words with a precision better than a few meters
+you can represent a small patch of the Earth's surface with a single short word -- with a precision better than a few meters